 Most of the studies were done in the early 2000s and included both adults and children.
 All studies used the formulation made in Germany by Weber & Weber.

-The main butterbur studies
+The main butterbur studies on migraine prevention

 The largest study on butterbur for migraine was conducted with 245 adults over a 4 month period of time.
 The researchers tested 2 different doses, 75 mg Petadolex ® twice per day, 50mg Petadolox ® twice per day or a placebo twice per day.
 Each participant reported having at least 3 to 6 migraine episodes per month as their baseline level of migraine.